 - Complete a Statutory Declaration outlining full detail of the purchase, its purpose, cost etc.

 Preferably the recipient has received some prior notification (from a financial delegate) that 'approval/ reimbursement' will be granted (e.g. travel journey and budget has been approved).

-Final approval is upon submission of the request for reimbursement form and must be signed by a delegate with a 4.7 (financial expenditure delegation) and be supported by original documentation (see above).
+Final approval is upon submission of the request for reimbursement form and must be approved within ES Financials by a Financial Delegateand be supported by original documentation (see above).

 Please note the procedures for approval of reimbursements for senior staff is the Delegates for approval of purchase card transactions.

 Reimbursements cannot be approved by the individual who is receiving the payment.